The Little Mermaid statue is a must-see sight in Copenhagen. Det Lille Havfrue in København is often seen as the symbol of Denmark.

 Public Transportation to the Little Mermaid

 No public transportation stops directly at The Little Mermaid, although hop-on, hop-off buses of course do.
+The simplest and most pleasant way to get to the statue is to walk from the city center.
+The Marmorkirke metro station is around a kilometer from the mermaid.

 A further alternative is harbor bus boats 991 or 992 that stop at Nordre Tolbod at the southeastern corner of the Kastellet fort and the Gefion fountain.